 Alain Fiocco (CTO) attended the OpenStack Summit in Berlin to showcase the OpenStack infrastructure deployed at OVH, and share the challenges our teams face every day running a large-scale global infrastructure.

 OVH ♥ OpenStack

-#WeAre a public cloud provider exploiting OpenStack on a large scale
+#WeAre a Public Cloud provider, using OpenStack on a large scale

 #WeAre a member of the OpenStack Foundation

-In 2014, OVH became a member of the OpenStack Foundation with the goal of sharing its experience, especially in dealing with the challenges surrounding high availability, isolation of resources and scalability, all major concerns for the community.
+In 2014, OVH joined the OpenStack Foundation to share its experiences, particularly in facing the challenges associated with high availability, resource isolation and scalability — all of which are major concerns for the community.

 #WeAre proud to announce

 - That we store 150 petabytes of physical data using Swift

 - That we host 260,000 instances as of October 2018

 - That we offer the Public Cloud Archive, the first cold-storage solution based on OpenStack